Online Text Diff Checker — Compare Two Texts, Files, or Code Side-by-Side

 • Rollback failures that left mixed configuration states

-Diff Statistics for Tracking Progress
+Diff Statistics

-• Total lines added and removed
+• Total changes — sum of added and removed lines

 This is useful for: